karthikiitm87/domain-generalisation/README.md

 ./downloads.sh  #GWHD and Sim10K can be downloaded in 'datasets' folder by execuitng this command
 ```

-BDD100K, Cityscapes, Foggy-cityscapes, Rain-Cityscapes need to download manually from the respective websites and arrange them in the following directory structure.
+BDD100K, Cityscapes, Foggy-cityscapes, Rain-Cityscapes need to be downloaded manually from their respective websites and arrange them in the following directory structure.

 # Directory structure for datasets